 Royal Mail allocates postcodes, locality, village and post town information not the Council.
-Postcodes will be requested for new properties through the Street Naming and Numbering process and the Council will inform the owner/developer of the property of any allocated postcode, locality and post town.
+Postcodes will be requested for new properties through the Street Naming and Numbering process and the Council will inform the owner/developer of the property the postcode, locality and post town which the Royal Mail has allocated.